 In addition to not brushing too hard, it’s also important to floss your teeth every day.
 According to Sulitzer, flossing one to two times per day is an essential part of your oral care routine.
 That’s because it can help remove any hidden food and bacteria lodged in between your teeth.
 However, Sulitzer says that traditional flossing techniques may not be the best way to clean in between your teeth.

-See Also: The Effects of Laughing Gas on Your Body: What You Need to Know
+See Also: The Effects of Soda on Your Teeth: What You Need to Know

 If performed incorrectly, they can “create issues reaching deeper plaque within gums, causing a buildup and more bacteria to wear away at the enamel,” he shares.
 “Using floss picks may seem like an easy solution to flossing, but most people are not using those picks correctly, and sometimes they spread bacteria around your mouth.”
 As a result, Sulitzer recommends using a water flosser, which can remove 99% of the plaque stuck in your teeth, while also preventing any stains from developing.